NLog/NLog/README.md

 them with contextual information, format them according to your preference and send them to one or more targets such as file or database.

 Major and minor releases will be posted on [project news](https://nlog-project.org/archives/).
-For smaller updates, follow us on [Twitter](https://twitter.com/NLogOfficial)

 Getting started
 ---